-- Contribute to a rigorous and inspirational, knowledge rich curriculum. - Engage with an evidence and research based approach to curriculum development that puts the maths department at the forefront of innovative curriculum design. - To contribute to the curriculum to ensure that it meets the needs of all students including SEND and EAL students. - Work with the Director of Maths to ensure schemes of work are planned in line with departmental expectations. - Be accountable for student progress in your classes, ensuring that every student achieves results in line with, or better than, national expectations. - Track student progress and make intelligent use of assessment to identify underperformance, plan appropriate support and achieve excellent outcomes for our students. - Predict student outcomes as required. - Monitor student progress through formative and summative assessment and ensure assessment records are kept at a departmental level. - Ensure that a range of intervention strategies are in place to respond to underachievement and to promote best possible outcomes for all students. - Oversee the the planning and creation of high quality centralised resources, assessments and revision resources for year 12 and 13. - Plan and lead on the KS5 homework policy. - Support the Director of Maths in quality assuring curriculum, assessment, homework and other departmental systems. - Communicate effectively with parents, teachers, students and other stakeholders regarding KS5 queries. - Plan and lead ks5 events like sixth form open evening.
+- Contribute to a rigorous and inspirational, knowledge rich curriculum. - Engage with an evidence and research based approach to curriculum development that puts your department at the forefront of innovative curriculum design. - To contribute to the curriculum to ensure that it meets the needs of all students including SEND, gifted and talented and EAL students. - Work with the head of department to ensure that GCSE and exam courses are planned in line with exam specifications. - Be accountable for student progress in your classes, ensuring that every student achieves better results in line with, or better than, national expectations. - Track student progress and make intelligent use of assessment to identify underperformance, plan appropriate support and achieve excellent outcomes for our students. - Predict student outcomes as required. - Monitor student progress through formative and summative assessment and ensure assessment records are kept at a departmental level. - Participate in a range of intervention strategies are in place to respond to underachievement and to promote best possible outcomes for all students.